codenvy-templates/web-angularjs-javascript-gulp-starter/README.md

 ### Serve tasks

 There's two serve tasks available to be used.
-The <code>grunt serve:app</code> and the <code>grunt serve:build</code>.
+The <code>gulp serve:app</code> and the <code>gulp serve:build</code>. g

-The <code>grunt serve:app</code> is meant to be used during development.
+The <code>gulp serve:app</code> is meant to be used during development.
 It uses a Express server pointing to the <code>app</code> folder and configures a Livereload server to automatically refresh files.
 This task depends on another task called watch, that does exactly what you expect it to do.

-The <code>grunt serve:build</code> is meant to be used to test the compilation process.
+The <code>gulp serve:build</code> is meant to be used to test the compilation process.
 It uses a Express server pointing to the <code>build</code> folder.
 No Livereload server is started on this task.

 ### Contributing